 Serious or life-threatening vaginal bleeding may occur when a pregnancy is ended by miscarriage or by medical or surgical abortion.
 It is not known if taking mifepristone increases the risk that you will experience very heavy bleeding.
-Tell your doctor if you have or have ever had bleeding problems, anemia (less than normal number of red blood cells), or if you are taking anticoagulants ('blood thinners') such as aspirin, apixaban (Eliquis), dabigatran (Pradaxa), dalteparin (Fragmin), edoxaban (Savaysa). enoxaparin (Lovenox), Fondaparinux (Arixtra), heparin, rivaroxaban (Xarelto), or warfarin (Coumadin, Jantoven).
+Tell your doctor if you have or have ever had bleeding problems or anemia (less than normal number of red blood cells).
+Tell your doctor and pharmacist if you are taking medications that may cause bleeding including anticoagulants (blood thinners) such as warfarin (Coumadin, Jantoven); heparin; or other medications to treat or prevent blood clots.
 If so, your doctor will probably tell you not to take mifepristone.
 If you experience very heavy vaginal bleeding, such as soaking through two thick full-size sanitary pads every hour for two continuous hours, call your doctor immediately or seek emergency medical care.

 You should also call your doctor immediately or get emergency medical treatment if you have general symptoms of illness such as weakness, nausea, vomiting, diarrhea, or feeling sick for more than 24 hours after taking mifepristone even if you do not have a fever or pain in the area below your waist.

 Because of the risks of serious complications, mifepristone is available only through a restricted program.
-A program under called the Mifeprex Risk Evaluation and Mitigation Strategies (REMS) Program has been set up for all female patients that are prescribed mifepristone.
+A program under called the mifepristone Risk Evaluation and Mitigation Strategies (REMS) Program has been set up for all female patients who are prescribed mifepristone.
 Your doctor will give you the manufacturer's patient information sheet (Medication Guide) to read before you begin treatment with mifepristone.
+You can only receive the medication from a doctor or a pharmacy that participates in the program.
 You will also need to sign a patient agreement before taking mifepristone.
 Tell your doctor if you have questions about treatment with mifepristone or if you cannot follow the guidelines in the patient agreement.
-Mifepristone is only available in clinics, medical offices, and hospitals and is not dispensed through retail pharmacies.

 Keep all appointments with your doctor.
 These appointments are necessary to be sure that your pregnancy has ended and that you have not developed serious complications of medical abortion.